gscharf94/GAS-reddit-fakingitandmakingit/README.md

 You may have to give the script more permissions, but you just go back to the script editor and run ```myFunction()``` and it will copy it based on the constants you set (```numberOfFiles``` & ```startingDate```)

 ![Image5](/images/5.png)

+If you wanna copy the code, open the "Code.js" file up on the top of this page and just copy that text into your script editor.
+Make sure you change the fileId, numberOfFiles, and startingDate variables.